thoughtspot/thoughtspot.github.io/_appliance/azure/azure-cluster-install.md

 {: id="cluster-step-3"}
 ### Step 3: Finalize installation

-After the cluster status changes to `READY`, sign into ThoughtSpot on your browser.
+After the cluster status changes to `READY`, sign in to ThoughtSpot on your browser.
 Follow these steps:

 1. Start a browser from your computer.